About This Ford F-150 Raptor Build

 Fitment Breakdown: Skill Wheels SV240 on the Ford F-150 Raptor

-I walked around this Raptor for twenty minutes just to soak in the lines.
-Putting the 20x9.5 Skill Wheels SV240 on a stock suspension setup is a bold move.
-The +20 offset pushes the wheels out just enough to kill that sunken factory look.
+I walked around this Raptor for twenty minutes just to soak in the stance.
+Running 20x9.5 Skill Wheels SV240s on a factory suspension is a bold move that pays off.
+The +20 offset pushes the wheels just enough to sit flush with the factory fenders without looking like a mall crawler.

 What We Recommend for Ford F-150 Raptor Owners